3 Major Health Benefits of Astaxanthin

 Astaxanthin Protects the Brain:

 Astaxanthin has the unique ability to cross the blood brain barrier as well as the blood-retinal barrier while most carotenoids do not.
-This helps protect the brain and eyes from inflammatory damage and reduces the risk for blindness, cataracts, macular degeneration, dementia, Alzheimer’s Disease and other neurological disorders (1).
+This helps protect the brain and eyes from inflammatory damage and reduces the risk for blindness, cataracts, macular degeneration, dementia, Alzheimer’s disease and other neurological disorders (1).

-Studies have shown astaxanthin’s anti-oxidant capacity to be 65 times more powerful than vitamin C, 54 times stronger than beta-carotene and 15 times the strength of vitamin E. Other studies have tested astaxanthin’s ability to quench a singlet oxygen molecule.
+Studies have shown astaxanthin’s antioxidant capacity to be 65 times more powerful than vitamin C, 54 times stronger than beta-carotene and 15 times the strength of vitamin E. Other studies have tested astaxanthin’s ability to quench a singlet oxygen molecule.

-These studies have shown results indicating astaxanthin to be 550 times more powerful than Vitamin E, 800 times stronger than CoQ10, 6000 times the strength of vitamin C, 550 times more powerful than epigallocatechin gallate (ECGC) and eleven times stronger than beta-carotene (2, 3, 4).
+These studies have shown results indicating astaxanthin to be 550 times more powerful than Vitamin E, 800 times stronger than CoQ10, 6000 times the strength of vitamin C, 550 times more powerful than epigallocatechin gallate (EGCG) and eleven times stronger than beta-carotene (2, 3, 4).

 Astaxanthin Protects Cell Membranes: